Charitable Lead Trusts

 A CLT has historically played second fiddle to the more well-known charitable remainder trust (CRT), although it came into greater spotlight when the will of the late Jackie Kennedy Onassis became public.
 When Mrs. Onassis passed away in 1994, her will devised the largest portion of her estate to her children but the goal was for her children to disclaim or turn down a portion of their inheritance to a CLT designed to last 24 years for the benefit of her private foundation.

 At the expiration of the trust term (2018), the remaining trust principal was to be devised to her grandchildren with no transfer tax consequences.
-This bequest would have generated an estate tax charitable deduction of more than $50 million.
+This bequest would have generated an estate tax charitable deduction of over $50 million.
 Unfortunately, her two children (John and Caroline) failed to disclaim any portion of this bequest in favor of the CLT and the private foundation was never funded, thus negating the estate tax savings.

 A CLT can be funded either during one’s lifetime or at death.
 Such trusts are particularly beneficial from a wealth transfer perspective in a low interest rate environment where the goal is to pass the remainder interest to family members.